 Please note, when setting up a new Automatic Payment and you enter a final payment date, it needs to be synchronised with the start date (for the payments).
 For example, if a weekly payment starts on a Tuesday, then it must also finish on a Tuesday.

 The BankDirect system updates overnight from 10pm to about 3am the next morning.
 During this time, you cannot add, alter or delete Automatic Payments.

 There are over 1,200 Automatic Teller Machines (ATM) New Zealand wide which BankDirect customers can use to withdraw cash.

 A cheque issued by a bank at your request in circumstances where your personal cheque cannot be accepted.

 With a BankDirect Cash Card you can access your BankDirect accounts using an ATM to withdraw up to $2000 cash daily, provided you have sufficient funds.
 You can also use a BankDirect Cash Card to purchase goods and services with EFTPOS up to $2,500 daily.

 When you call BankDirect you will speak to a Banking Consultant.
 They are available to answer any questions you may have about BankDirect's products or services.
 They can also help you open an account, apply for a loan, or make transactions on your BankDirect accounts.
-They are available 24 hours a day, 7 days a week.
+They are available 7 days a week, between 6.30am - 11pm.
 Just call 0800 500 400.